hquery/patientapi/README.md

 There is no need to install the patientapi directly, it will be pulled into the [hQuery Gateway](http://github.com/hquery/query-gateway) by Bundler during an install.

-See the [query composer](http://github.com/hquery/query-composer) for installation instructions for both the hQuery Composer and Gateway
+See the [hQuery Composer](http://github.com/hquery/query-composer) for installation instructions for both the hQuery Composer and Gateway

 License